manuarora700/manuarora700/README.md

 <br>

 Thanks for increasing my visitors count :p  <br>
-You have finally discovered my Github profile. 👋 <br>
+You have finally discovered my Github profile. 👋
 <br>

 I've done a ton of **[projects](https://manupaaji.codes)** with various technologies,